Sulzburg/primare/README.md

 1. You will be asked for the <B>fixed IP address</B> of your Primare device.
 1. You will be asked for a name of your Primare device ('name' is part of the entity-ID like `switch.'name'_power`, `number.'name'_volume`).
 1. Hit OK.
-1. You will find 5 entities:
+1. You will find the 5 entities:
  - switch.`name`_power
  - switch.`name`_mute
  - number.`name`_volume